 This 2015 movie was the one that earned Brie Larson her Academy Award for Best Actress.
 It’s easy to see why, as she plays a woman who’s kidnapped as a young girl by a man, and forced to live in one room for seven years.
 She even gets pregnant and has a son while she remains captive.

 The movie looks at this unusual and tragic life, and the relationship between mother and son.
 It also sees their lives change as they escape from their kidnapper and see the real world.
-It’s definitely one of the best Showtime movies.

 As it turns out, Isacc’s character wants Gleeson to evaluate Ava, an artificial woman played by Alicia Vikander.
 Is Ava just a machine, or is she really alive?

 In 1980s Arkansas, a Korean-American family lays down roots, building a farm from scratch to claim their piece of the American Dream while facing many challenges.

 Minari features an Oscar-winning performance by Youn Yuh-jung and is one of the best SHowtime movies you can watch right now.